eddiejibson/update/README.md

 ```

-Enter into repository's directory and and install the dependencies:
+Enter into repository's directory and install the dependencies:
 ```bash
 cd update/ && npm install
 ```